rocket-connect/mcpconnect/README.md

   </table>
 </div>

-MCPConnect streamlines MCP server development:
+MCP Connect streamlines MCP server development:

 1. **🏗️ Start your MCP server** on any port with any transport
-2. **🚀 Run MCPConnect** to launch the debugging interface
+2. **🚀 Run MCP Connect** to launch the debugging interface
 3. **🔍 Connect and introspect** - automatically discover tools and resources
 4. **🧪 Test tools visually** with form-based parameter input
 5. **🐛 Debug with inspector** - view raw protocol messages and performance metrics